brayest/AWS-ECS-REDIS-PYTHON-CONSUL-TERRAFORM/README.md

 ### Simple Redis Task-Note (Credit: Rochana Nana [link](https://www.youtube.com/watch?v=W0ZNEOgsLmY&t=1407s)):
 The WEB APP was made in python and uses:
 * Flask: As the framework.
-* DNSPython: DNS lookups.
-Providen by Consul.
+* DNSPython: DNS lookups provide by Consul.
 * WTForms and Flask_WTF: For the WEB interface.
 * Redis: For database storage.